-- 1. Make sure you are currently signed in as the user running the service. - 2.
-In the system tray, click on the Service Launcher [1] icon.
+- 1. Make sure you are currently signed in as the user running the service.

+- In the system tray, click on the Service Launcher st icon.

+The Service Launcher application opens.

 - 3. Select the Link tab.

 - 4. In the bottom half, select the Log tab.

-- 5. Click on the View Complete Log button in the bottom-right corner.
+5. Click on the View Complete Log button in the bottom-right corner.